Christian monasticism: Ecumenical expressions

 Christian monasticism is experiencing renewal in the form of several new foundations with an 'inter-Christian' vision for their respective communities.

 In 1944 Roger Schütz, a pastor of the Swiss Reformed Church, founded a small religious brotherhood in France which became known as the Taizé Community.
-Although he was partly inspired by the hope of reviving monasticism in the Protestant tradition, the brotherhood was interdenominational, accepting Roman Catholic brothers, and is thus an ecumenical rather than a specifically Protestant community.
+Although he was partly inspired by the hope of reviving monasticism in the Protestant tradition, the brotherhood was interdenominational, accepting Catholic brothers, and is thus an ecumenical rather than a specifically Protestant community.

 The Order of Ecumenical Franciscans is a religious order of men and women devoted to following the examples of Saint Francis of Assisi and Saint Clare of Assisi in their life and understanding of the Christian gospel: sharing a love for creation and those who have been marginalized.
 It includes members of many different denominations, including Catholics, Eastern Orthodox, and a range of Protestant traditions, such as Evangelical Lutheranism and Anglicanism.
 The Order understands its charism to include not only ecumenical efforts and the traditional emphases of the Franciscans in general, but also to help to develop relationships between the various Franciscan orders.

 Additional expressions of ecumenical monasticism can be seen in the New Monasticism movement arising from Protestant Evangelicalism.